STTARR Logo Reseach and Innovation Cores Logo

 • Regular tissue specimen Freezing

-User provide fresh harvested tissue to STTARR Pathology for snap freezing in OCT.
+User provide fresh harvested tissue to STTARR Histopathology for snap freezing in OCT.

 • Muscle Specimen Freezing